-Collaborative care: harms.
-A single trial of collaborative care found no differences in psychiatric hospitalizations among intervention patients as compared with control patients (6 percent versus 4 percent, respectively).
-More control patients experienced an ED visit with a primary psychiatric diagnosis than intervention patients (1 [2 percent] versus 5 [10 percent], respectively), however, this study was not powered to detect differences.
-(2 percent versus 10 percent, respectively).
-108
+A single trial of collaborative care found no differences in psychiatric hospitalizations among intervention patients compared with control patients (6% vs. 4%, respectively).
+More control patients experienced an ED visit with a primary psychiatric diagnosis than intervention patients (1 [2%] vs. 5 [10%] patients, respectively); however, this study was not powered to detect differences (2% vs. 10%, respectively).109